nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 i/S1111112B e/johndoe@example.com` Edits the phone number,NRIC, email address of the 1st person to be `91234567`, ` i/S1111112B` and johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Lim d/10-10-2021` Edits the name of the 2nd person to be `Betsy Lim` and edit the date as well.
 ### Locating persons by name: `find`

 Finds all fields contain any of the given keywords.